July 27 2016

 Cyndi Lauper said it best – girls just want to have fun.
 And when a girl becomes a woman, that means taking a breather from spouses, bosses, kids and housework.
 Prepare the mixed tape, make a honey-do list and set the GPS for Chattanooga.
 It’s road trip time.

 Unpack your things and get ready for a girl’s weekend in style.
 As the only full-service hotel in town to earn AAA’s Four Diamond Rating, The Chattanoogan has taken it to the next level with sweeping renovations in the rooms and throughout the property.

-Once settled it’s crucial to set your priorities: shopping, food, wine and chocolate (not in any particular order).
+Once settled, it’s crucial to set your priorities: shopping, food, wine and chocolate.
 Happily, you can find all of these just a short walk away.

 Historic Main Street was once the financial hub of Chattanooga.
-Today it’s known as the cultural center of the city, where street art is as prevalent as the old warehouses that are now converted into restaurants and shops.
+Today, it’s known as the cultural center of the city, where street art is as prevalent as the old warehouses now converted into restaurants and shops.

-And the fair-trade shop/art gallery is just one of many notable shops along Main Street.
-Area 61 is an artist’s co-op that offers one-of-a-kind furniture, paintings, sculpture and jewelry by area artists.
+Area 61 is an artist’s co-op offering one-of-a-kind paintings, sculpture and jewelry by area artists.

 And then there’s the HART Gallery, a non-profit that allows homeless or other non-traditional artists a chance to create and sell their artwork, such as these hand painted eggs by Jim McNeese.